zuozhenggh/learning-library/data-management-library/database/spatial/spatial-apex/add-spatial-analysis/add-spatial-analysis.md

  Finally confirm that submitting a negative distance results in the Error popup we configured earlier.

- As shown in the Sample Maps application that you installed at the beginning of this workshop, there is a tremendous amout of additional functionalty that can be achieved with Map Regions and Spatial.
-This workshop has introduced the basics and it is our hope that your interest has been picqued and that you will leverage the power of maps and spatial analyses in your APEX applications.
+ As shown in the Sample Maps application that you installed at the beginning of this workshop, there is a tremendous amount of additional functionally that can be achieved with Map Regions and Spatial.
+This workshop has introduced the basics and it is our hope that your interest has been piqued and that you will leverage the power of maps and spatial analyses in your APEX applications.

 ## Learn More